(Childrens Army - Home)- (Childrens Army - Slavery) - (The Tradesman Home)

 United States Holocaust Memorial Museum

-Rosa Parks - mini biography and interview (Scholastic)
+Rosa Parks - (Stanford)

 What Is Juneteenth?
 (June 19)